 A dentigerous cyst is a fluid-filled sac that develops in a person’s mouth.
+It is a type of odontogenic cyst.
 These cysts develop in the jaw bone or soft tissue and appear over the top of a tooth that has not yet erupted.

 Dentigerous cysts are fluid-filled sacs that form over unerupted or partially erupted teeth.
 They usually affect the maxillary canines and third molars, known as wisdom teeth.
 They are most common in people between ages